 \section{Model description}

-We introduce a global pharmaceutical supply chain model for a single drug to address geopolitical strain.
-It is a two-stage stochastic program that aims to locate manufacturing plants and decide material flows in the presence of uncertainty, minimizing the company's expected costs.
-The model is a three-echelon supply chain formed by suppliers $(I)$, plants $(J)$, and demand countries $(K)$, which are grouped into allies $(F)$ and non-allies $(K \setminus F)$ of a particular country of interest $(c_1)$.
+To consider how geopolitical strain may affect a company's plans and drug shortages, we introduce a new global pharmaceutical supply chain model for a single drug.
 The model takes the perspective of the pharmaceutical company as the decision-maker.
+It is a two-stage stochastic program that aims to locate manufacturing plants and decide material flows in the presence of uncertainty, maximizing the company's expected profits.
+The model is a three-echelon supply chain formed by suppliers $(I)$, plants $(J)$, and demand countries $(K)$.
+Each country $k$, has a set of allied $(F_{k})$ and a set of non-allied $(F^{\prime}_{k})$ countries.

 The uncertainty elements are geopolitical strain (export bans and export ban-induced price increases), facility operational uncertainty (strains and disruptions in the capacity of suppliers and plants), and demand.
-Exogenous, bilateral strategic alliances between $c_1$ and other nations affect export ban uncertainty to the allied countries.
+Exogenous, bilateral alliances between $k$ and other nations ($F_{k}$) affect export ban uncertainty to the allied countries.
 To consider production of the drug by other stakeholders, we also model exogenous drug exports from each country.
 The notation is presented in Table \ref{Table:Notation}.

 The sequence of events can be seen in Figure \ref{fig:sequence-of-events.eps}.
 In the first stage, manufacturing plants are located.
-In the second stage, after uncertainty is realized, the drug is produced, distributed, and there may be shortages or excess.
+In the second stage, after uncertainty is realized, the drug is produced, distributed, and there may be shortages.
 Between the stages, the suppliers' capacities $(\xi_i^{sc})$, production capacities $(\xi_j^{pc})$, and demand $(\xi_k^{d})$ are first realized.
-Then, based on the average global availability of raw material capacity, export bans are implemented considering the alliance status, $(\xi_k^{g})$ for non-allies, and $(\xi_k^{\dot{g}})$ for allies.
-Finally, an increase in prices $(c^o)$ can occur based on the retained exports generated by the export bans $(\mathcal{G})$.
+Then, based on the weighted average global availability of raw material capacity, export bans are implemented considering the alliance status, $(\xi_k^{F^\prime})$ for non-allies, and $(\xi_k^{F})$ for allies.
+Finally, an increase in prices $(p^o)$ may occur based on the retained exports generated by the export bans $(\mathcal{G})$.